yugabyte/yugabyte-db/docs/content/latest/secure/enable-authentication/ysql.md

 ### Edit user accounts

 You can edit existing user accounts using the [ALTER ROLE](../../../api/ysql/the-sql-language/statements/dcl_alter_role/) command.
-Note that the role making these changes should have sufficient privileges to modify the target role.
+The role making these changes must have sufficient privileges to modify the target role.

 #### Changing password for a user